Skip to Main Content Skip Table of Content

 2 sec First contentful paint performance recorded after the fix

-This is not happening once, it happens more than 2 times from there here are the tips and caution you need
+This does not happen once, it happens more than twice, from there I learned a lot, here are the tips and caution you need.

 1. If your featured image is a background image, consider preloading the image so browsers discover it earlier.